chitravelayutham/vb-fullstack/Chapter1/TDD.md

 Prompt 1:

 Context: You are a React developer building an Employee Management System frontend using React + Vite + Tailwind + Axios + JWT authentication.
 No frontend React components are built for the web application.
+I have created the frontend scaffolding.
+Installed axios and react-router-dom.

 Task: Create **unit tests for the Login page** using **Vitest** and **React Testing Library**.
 The tests should cover: